OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/Security-Controls.md

 Control Types:

 Preventive Control:
-Prevents access to a specific resource such as a firewall, security policies, locked doors, and guards checking ID to verfiy authorisation.
+Prevents access to a specific resource such as a firewall, security policies, locked doors, and guards checking ID to verify authorisation.

 - Technical Control: Firewall
 - Managerial Control: Security policy